linehop/guides/geo-coordinates.md

 # Getting the Geo-Coordinates

-Geo-coordinates need to be manually provided by superusers or bar administrators for LineHop to know where the tavern is in relation to local LineHop users.
+Geo-coordinates need to be manually provided by superusers or bar administrators for LineHop to know where the bar is in relation to local LineHop users.
 You may do so by following these simple steps:

 **A:** Know the mailing address of the bar.